vuejs/eslint-plugin-vue/docs/developer-guide/README.md

 In order to add a new rule or a rule change, you should:

 - Create issue on GitHub with description of proposed rule
-- Generate a new rule using the [official yeoman generator](https://github.com/eslint/generator-eslint)
+- Generate a new rule using the `npm run new -- [rule-name]` command
-- Run `npm start`
 - Write test scenarios & implement logic
 - Describe the rule in the generated `docs` file
 - Make sure all tests are passing